Mikicrepstudios/random-gibberish-generator/README.md

 #### Something random
 - By Mikicrep

-I made this cuz im bored and i love wasting time generating random gibberish and seeing can i find actual word or good string inside of it
+I made this cuz im bored and I love wasting time generating random gibberish and seeing can I find actual word or good string inside of it

 ## Compiling and running:
 1. Clone this repo